automated-bots/Crypto-Bot/README.md

 # Crypto Alert Bot

-`crypt-bot` is an open-source bot that track the top 5 most popular crypto tokens/coins.
+`crypto-bot` is an open-source bot that track the top 5 most popular crypto tokens/coins.
 And give you a notification when the trend is changing (up/down trend).

 This bot will inform you via Telegram, whenever there is an up- or downtrend in one of the top 5 crypto coins.
 Technical analysis is applied to determine the up- or downtrends.